+We humans have an innate need to be loved.
+Research suggests that babies can actually die from a lack of physical touch or affection.
+So it makes sense why we all yearn for a friend, family member, or romantic partner in our lives.
+Most of us have been fed the concept of love through pop culture, music, movies, and books.
+I regret to report that all of these depictions of love are misleading and lead to more heartbreak.
+No human can meet the expectations we have formed due to the popular definitions of love.

-We all like to be loved.
-We all want to be ‘involved’ with someone special in our lives.
-Often, we allow the TV, radio shows, or songs to define love for us.
-Tragic things, disappointments, betrayals, and abandonments can often interfere with our belief that we can be loved.
-When there are tragic things in our lives, we often believe that we are ‘unlovable’.
+Moreover, dysfunctional families, romantic disappointments, betrayals, abandonments, and other tragic things can often interfere with our belief that we’re all innately loveable.
+Complex trauma or other tragic life events can often lead us to believe that we are ‘unlovable’.
 We can often believe that no one will ever love us because of our past.
-The belief that we have too much ‘baggage’ is real.
+The belief that we have too much ‘baggage’ starts sounding real.
 The ‘unforgivable’ word seems to loom large.

-Love is such an important part of recovery from trauma, anxiety, depression, and issues involving your partner.
+Love is such an important part of recovery from trauma, anxiety, depression, and other relational issues.
 Let’s define love.
 We will not use what the dictionary tells us because it involves ‘feelings’.
 Love is not a feeling.
-Love is a decision, a choice.
-The choice is based on our character, our values, and beliefs.
+In my book, love is a decision and a choice.
+This choice is based on our character, values, and beliefs.
 Our feelings were never created to be our decision-makers; our brains were.
-The choice is made based on our love-needs and character.
+The choice to love is made based on our love needs and character.
 I also think love is intentional, focused, and has a lot of energy.
 This saying indicates, especially in a marital relationship, that this is micro, laser-focused with the goal of hitting the target with the result of causing our mate to be convinced that they are valued, cherished and important to you in a moment.

-There is a book called The 5 Love Languages.
-This book, by Gary Chapman, outlines different ways that people are loved.
-Everything about love is giving.
-When the focus is on receiving, no longer is it love.
+There is a book called The 5 Love Languages by Gary Chapman that outlines different ways that people express love and want to be loved in return.
+Everything about love is giving and surrendering.
+When the focus is on receiving, it is no longer love.
 Love is a verb which means it requires action.
 Love is not love unless it is demonstrated.
 Romans 5:6-8 tells us:

 6 For when We Were yet without strength, in due time, Christ died for the ungodly.